kbase/relation_engine/docs/local-ui-dev.md

 Finally, if you have `kbase-ui` set up for local development, you can use the `dynamic-services` option to trap calls to a given dynamic service and route them within the local docker network.

-Below is an example which allows one to have normal `CI` requests routed to the local taxonomy api, which itself talks to the local Re api.
+Below is an example which allows one to have normal `CI` requests routed to the local Taxonomy API, which itself talks to the local RE API.

 First route ci.kbase.us locally: